BKabagoz/kg-backaction/sqzfit_gui_with_optomech_mode/README.md

 Generated fit YAML files are ignored by default unless manually added to git.

-## LLM assistance disclosure
+## AI-assisted development

-The UI layout and usability refinements in this script were optimized with assistance from OpenAI GPT-5.5 Thinking.
-The scientific model choices, input data, parameter interpretation, and final validation remain the responsibility of the author/user.
-The LLM assistance was used for code organization and interface iteration, not as an independent scientific validation of the analysis.
+OpenAI language models were used to assist with code organization, interface design, and usability improvements.
+Scientific modeling choices, parameter definitions, experimental interpretation, and validation were performed by the author.

 ## Notes